 Step 2 - Add products to Recharge

-- In the Recharge Dashboard, click the Products tab and select Products from the drop-down.
+- In the merchant portal, click the Products tab.

 - Click Add products.